A Diverse Landscape

 A sequence of six granite rocks meanders a diagonal axis, traversing a landscape of floating decks, gravel and slim hedges; decreasing in height, the ridge culminates where its ultimate rock forms a natural waterfall.
 The surface narrative includes a palette of flamed, grey and black granites, producing alternating random shapes and sizes, while recycled stacked Yorkstone walls form elevated paths towards seating zones, contrasted by new sandstone along the perimeter.
 Solid basalt blocks create linear steps into a sunken garden, where modified level changes enhance spatial depth – generating a low-key ambience.

 Bamboo, Camellia, Ferns, Ginkgo, grasses, Holly, Magnolia and Maple are layered in varied scale to infuse an Eastern essence.
 A multi stem Cherry tree provides a graceful focal point by the seating area, amid a contemporary stone wall backdrop.
 Low Box hedges define the space, sustaining architectural partitions which articulate the overall layout.
 A sculptural Japanese Holly cloud tree, reminiscent of ancient temple gardens, anchors the sunken area, while balancing the composition.
 Pebbles and cobbles in varying sizes, colours and finishes produce a refined detail design interlayer throughout this extensive scheme.

 Rockscape from Japan

 Our client returned from the Far East with a yearning for a Japanese landscape vignette in his own back garden.
-Meticulously hand-picked Cherry trees, natural stone and rock formations articulate a modern layout, defining clarity in an allegorical landscape design, where the team's skilled stone masonry extends our growing grasp of a symbolic landscape within a contemporary repertoire.
+Meticulously hand-picked Cherry trees, natural stone and rock formations articulate a modern layout, defining clarity via allegorical landscape design ideas, where the team's resourceful stonemasonry extends our grasp of a symbolic landscape within a contemporary repertoire.
 We enjoyed collaborating with an inspiriting client in producing this well-integrated blueprint, which nurtured a unique design process – augmented by the owner's aspirations and vision.
-The secluded garden space gained distinctive character, relished in exclusive privacy, where family and guests perch to gaze at the setting sun, amid embracive landscape garden designs.
+The secluded garden space gained distinctive character, relished in exclusive privacy, where family and guests perch to gaze at the setting sun, amid highly embracive garden landscaping.